You can’t assign a right to sue for legal malpractice once you are no longer a shareholder.

 Does A Majority Shareholder Have A Right To Sue Its Corporation’s Attorneys For Legal Malpractice?

-Because CAFÉ sold all its shares before bringing its legal malpractice lawsuit, it (1) could not have brought a derivative legal malpractice claim as a Dollop Coffee shareholder; and (2) would not have benefitted from the company’s share prices increasing, even if Dollop Coffee had assigned CAFÉ the right to bring a derivative legal malpractice claim.
+Since CAFÉ sold all its shares before filing the lawsuit, it could not bring a derivative legal malpractice claim as a Dollop Coffee shareholder.
+It also would not have benefited from any increase in Dollop Coffee’s share prices, even if the company had granted CAFÉ the right to bring the claim.

 Can A Shareholder Assign a Right To Sue For Legal Malpractice?

 The New Purchase Agreement included a clause stating, “For the avoidance of doubt, nothing herein shall be construed as assigning to the CAFÉ Parties any right or interest to pursue claims against Company’s Counsel associated with any devaluation of the other 49%[.]”
-However, a question remained about whether Weiss and Dollop Coffee assigned CAFÉ the right to sue on behalf of the 51% ownership they bought from CAFÉ as a condition of the purchase.
+However, a question remained about whether Weiss and Dollop Coffee assigned CAFÉ the right to sue on behalf of the 51% ownership they bought from CAFÉ as part of the purchase.

 How Can An Attorney Assist With My Corporate Legal Malpractice Claim?